 First Full Middle

 Email Address:

 POST PID# NOTE: All personal information provided to POST is confidential and will not be

 Date of Birth: released to the public, pursuant to § 24-72-204, C.R.S.

 C.R.S.
-Authority for Appointment: § § 16-2.5
+Authority for Appointmen t: § 16-2.5-

-If you do not see a C.R.S. for your ti itle, please enter it here: § 16-2.5
+If you do not see a C.R.S. for yo our title, please enter it here: § 16-2 .5

-as a provisionally authorized peace performed within one year prior to the state of Colorado per § 24-31-303(5 to any appointment in the State of another Colorado agency must of officer, certified peace officer or a reserve peed date of appointment by a physician and 6 (b)(b), C.R.S.
-Please note that effective 1 /3 aluation to determine such person's fitness to serve beace officer.
-Such evaluations shall have been either a psychologist or psychiatrist licensed by the 31/16 Phys/Psych evaluations are required prior n one Colorado agency and appointed by ne has not been conducted within the
+as a provisionally authorized per performed within one year prior state of Colorado per § 24-31-30 to any appointment in the Sta another Colorado agency mu ace officer, certified peace officer or a re to the date of appointment by a physicia 03(5)(b), C.R.S.
+Please note that effec te of Colorado.
+Any officer separation gical evaluation to determine such person's fitness to serve esserve peace officer.
+Such evaluations shall have been an and either a psychologist or psychiatrist licensed by the ctive 1/31/16 Phys/Psych evaluations are required prior ng from one Colorado agency and appointed by on, if one has not been conducted within the cy.

-☐ A Psychological/Physical exam is r not required for this position, per statute ( Rehire, transfer within department, etc.)
+☐ A Psychological/Physical exam n is not required for this position, per st tatute (Rehire, transfer within department, etc.)

-performed within three years and made averaged Physical/Psychological evaluation ailable to this agency.
+A physical/psychological exam v Law Enforcement Agency provide was performed within three years and m ding Physical/Psychological evaluation nade available to this agency.

 ☐ Appointment

-Certified Peace Officer ☐ Agency Head
+☐ Certified Peace Office er ead

-Reserve Peace Officer
+☐ Reserve Peace Office er

-☐ Provisional Peace Office r Authority
+☐ Provisional Peace Of ficer Authority

-Date of appointment:
+Date of appointment to this ager ncy as a certified officer:

-Date of appointment:Agency:
+Agency: